Explore New England cruise ports with quaint towns, picturesque parks and fabulous food.

-While Canada’s exciting and diverse cruise ports entice discerning cruisers, New England cruise ports offer incredible food, plenty of natural attractions, charming towns and worthwhile outdoor activities.
+While a Canada and New England cruise has many exciting and diverse cruise ports to entice discerning cruisers, these are among my favorite New England cruise ports.
+They all offer incredible food, plenty of natural attractions, charming downtowns and worthwhile outdoor activities.

 With a shorter cruise season – typically from April to October – cruise lines pack a full itinerary to visit as many New England cruise ports as possible on a single cruise.